 2. Locate the diode in the wiring harness and remove the protective cover.

 3. Remove the diode.
-Pay attention to the direction of electric current flow (pic.
-6).
+Note the direction of current flow (figure 6).

-Pic.
-6. Diode identification.
-1 - electric current, 2 - the strip around the diode indicates the direction of the electric current
+Figure 6.
+Diode identification.
+1 - electric current, 2 - stripe around the diode indicates the direction of electric current

 Installation

-2. Install the diode in the wiring harness in the direction of current flow.
+2. Install the diode in the wiring harness in the direction of the electric current flow.
 If necessary, refer to the corresponding circuit diagram.

 3. Solder the diode.
 Use only rosin as a flux.
 Do not use acid flux.

-4. Secure the diode to the harness with electrical tape.
+4. Secure the diode to the harness with insulating tape.